 When Toto – nee Harvey, nee Henrietta – left the Land Rover factory in Solihull, UK in late 1992, did she imagine a life like this?
 With half of Africa’s nations rolling beneath her wheels?
-Ferrying across the wide Congo River?
+Driving in the shadow of the pyramids?
 Plying the dunes of Namibia?
-Resting in the shadow of Mt.
+Resting below the bulk of Mt.
 Kenya?
 Soaking in the Austral sunshine on Lake Malawi’s shore?
 Jockeying for position with the minibuses and motorbikes in crowded Addis Ababa?

 In the lion’s share of her life in soggy old England as a work-a-day commercial van, or a simple farm truck, would she have believed her second act would be trekking across the wide expanse of the world’s second largest continent not once, but three times?